eyp/tinker-carto/README.md

 access token and a Mapbox project id.

 ### Some decisions
+First of all, I must say that I'm not an expert working on maps, I've done just one or two things on side projects :).

 Everything is written using plain Javascript but the part that renders the map, where I'm using [Leaflet 1.0.3](http://leafletjs.com/2017/01/23/leaflet-1.0.3.html).
 For the frontend, since it's said that CARTO has its own components, I simply use HTML and a bit of CSS.